 David Cunningham was still settling down in his week-old job as a manager at a central hotel in Kuwait City when, on August 2, 1990, he was woken up at 4am to mayhem in the streets and a lobby full of invading Iraqi soldiers.
 Mr Cunningham is perhaps a living testimony that every cloud has a silver lining.
 “If I hadn’t been taken hostage, today I’d probably be a tired old hotel manager with a drink problem somewhere in the Middle East.

-His life experiences have led him to go from being a hostage to becoming a healer and at 65, but “going on 18”, he packed up everything and came to Malta in January where is based as a healer.
+After travelling the World, David now lives in the North East of England.
 Recounting the tough time he endured, he speaks of how when he was initially held at his hotel, he had no time to feel the fear because he was taken up with the well-being of the Kuwait Plaza Hotel guests.
 “In true British fashion, I assuaged the crisis by supplying everyone with tea,” he jokes.